Why an Open, Trusted Edge is Key to Realizing the True Potential of Digital Transformation

 The importance of an open edge

-Previously, I’ve outlined the when deploying applications closer to devices in the physical world, outside the confines of a traditional data center.
+Previously, I’ve outlined the unique challenges that need to be addressed when deploying applications closer to devices in the physical world, outside the confines of a traditional data center.
 Edge and IoT solutions inherently require a diverse collection of ingredients and expertise to deploy and over the past five years the emerging market has attempted to address this fragmentation with a dizzying landscape of proprietary platforms — each with wildly different methods for data collection, security and management.

 That said, having hundreds of closed, siloed platforms and associated ecosystems is definitely not a path to scale.
 As with the internet itself, it is important to have an open, consistent infrastructure foundation for IoT and edge computing, and from there companies can decide how open or closed they want to build their business ecosystems on top.